cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 database schema, but adhering to convention will save you time.

-Check out :doc:`/getting-started/cakephp-conventions` for more information, but suffice it to say that naming our table 'posts' automatically hooks it to our Post model, and having fields called 'modified' and 'created' will be automagically managed by CakePHP.
+Check out :doc:`/getting-started/cakephp-conventions` for more information, but suffice it to say that naming our table 'articles' automatically hooks it to our Articles model, and having fields called 'modified' and 'created' will be automagically managed by CakePHP.

 Database Configuration